shioyama/im/README.md

 To do this, Im leverages code autoloading, Zeitwerk conventions around file structure and naming, and two features added in Ruby 3.2: `Kernel#load` with a module argument[^1] and `Module#const_added`[^2].
-Since these Ruby features are essential to its design, it cannot be used with earlier versions of Ruby.
+Since these Ruby features are essential to its design, Im is not usable with earlier versions of Ruby.

 Im started its life as a fork of Zeitwerk and has a very similar interface.
-The gem strives to follow the Zeitwerk pattern as much as possible.
 Im and Zeitwerk can be used alongside each other provided there is no overlap between file paths managed by each gem.

 Im is in active development and should be considered experimental until the eventual release of version 1.0.
 Versions 0.1.6 and earlier of the gem were